 Nap-Deprived Tots May Be Missing Out on More than Sleep, Says New Study

 "Many young children today are not getting enough sleep, and for toddlers, daytime naps are one way of making sure their ‘sleep tanks' are set to full each day," she said.
-"This study shows insufficient sleep in the form of missing a nap taxes the way toddlers express different feelings, and, over time, may shape their developing emotional brains and put them at risk for lifelong, mood-related problems."
+"This study shows insufficient sleep in the form of missing a nap will tax the way toddlers express different feelings, and, over time, may shape their developing emotional brains and put them at risk for lifelong, mood-related problems."

 LeBourgeois and her colleauges assessed the emotional expressions of healthy, nap-deprived toddlers one hour after their missed nap and tested them again another day following their normal nap.
 The study indicates the loss of a nap may make toddlers unable to take full advantage of exciting experiences and adapt to new frustrations.